-The CME Soybean Oilshare Index is a family of benchmarks based on industry best practices and the IOSCO Principles for Financial Benchmarks.
+The Index is a benchmark designed on the basis of industry best practices and on the IOSCO Principles for Financial Benchmarks.

 Capitalised terms not otherwise defined in this document have the meaning given to them in the [IOSCO Principles for Financial Benchmarks Final Report of July 2013](#).